-The Ministry has realigned its services and supports for rural communities to make them more effective and easier to access.
-The relationship between urban and rural is one of inter-dependence and the Ministry aims to facilitate and strengthen that relationship.
-Likewise, the Ministry works to build and strengthen other ties, such as the relationship between local governments, First Nations, federal and provincial bodies, the private sector, community groups and Regional Development Trusts which include: Nechako-Kitamaat Development Fund Society, Northern Development Initiative Trust, Island Coastal Economic Trust and Southern Interior Development Initiative Trust.
+The relationship between urban and rural B.C. is one of inter-dependence and the Ministry aims to facilitate and strengthen that relationship.
+Likewise, the Ministry works to build and strengthen other ties, such as the relationship between local governments, First Nations, federal and provincial bodies, the private sector, community groups and regional development trusts which include: Northern Development Initiative Trust, Island Coastal Economic Trust and Southern Interior Development Initiative Trust.